Mudlet/mudlet-package-repository/README.md

-  mpkg search           -- search for a package via name and description mpkg show             -- show detailed information about a package mpkg update           -- update your package listing mpkg debug            -- turn on debugging messages
+  mpkg search           -- search for a package via name and description mpkg show             -- show detailed information about a package mpkg update           -- update your package listing mpkg upgradeable      -- show packages that can be upgraded mpkg debug            -- turn on debugging messages
 ```